 My team automated the processes to onboard applications onto the platform as well as the continuous integration, continuous deployment (CI/CD) process to rapidly move application changes to production.
 The onboarding process starts when a development team accesses the self-service catalog (on ServiceNow) to identify the type of application being onboarded, and to make selections around the type of application stack and environment sizing requirements of their application.
 This begins an automated workflow that updates the CMDB—our single source of truth—so that we don’t lose track of any assets that get created during the onboarding process.

 - Creates the repository for all the binaries with jFrog Artifactory, the place where we store all the binaries that get created during the application CI/CD process.
-It is during this step that the Docker registry, as well as third party registry and Helm registry, are established for the application.
+It is during this step that the Docker registry, as well as third party registry and Helm charts, are established for the application.
 Helm is used to manage Kubernetes applications.

 - Creates the access groups using email distributions lists (through Active Directory) to do role-based authorizations for OpenShift and Azure DevOps.
 Our lists are created using an internal tool called NEAT, NetApp Enterprise Action Tool.
 It is important that we have clearly defined roles embedded into the process so that changes are not made in production without proper notification and approval.
 It serves as embedded checks-and-balances based on preassigned responsibilities and accountabilities.